 The inaugural World's Shortest Saint Patrick's Day Parade was held in 2004.
 It has taken place every year since then.
 Sponsored by the Hot Springs Convention and Visitor's Bureau, the parade started as a fun joke, but now it's taken on a life of its own.
 People from all over the world pile up on the tiny street.
-Afterwards, there is usually a pub crawl and dance, and I bet you'll be able to find some green beer somewhere.
+Afterward, there is usually a pub crawl and dance.

 So, what can you do in a 98-foot parade?
 You would think that there wouldn't be a lot, but they actually squeeze a lot into 98 feet.
-In the past, they've had the Dallas Cowboy Cheerleaders, 100 Irish Elvis Presley impersonators and "Duck Dynasty's Mountain Men."
-This year, they promise to have the world’s largest leprechaun, the Irish Elvis impersonators will be there again, Irish belly dancers, dozens of floats and marching units, green marching Irish wolfhounds, music, bagpipes and more.
+In the past, they've had the Dallas Cowboy Cheerleaders, 100 Irish Elvis Presley impersonators, and "Duck Dynasty's Mountain Men."
 None of the floats are overly serious and everyone is just there to have a great time.

 This is a fun, quirky parade and you won't find a parade like it anywhere else.
 Only in Arkansas can people have so much fun with so little space.

-The Blarney Stone kissing contest starts at 4:30 p.m.
-The parade festivities kick off at 5:30.
 They measure the parade route every year before the parade starts.
 You never know when a street will grow a few feet.
-Then, at 6:30 the parade starts.
+Then the parade starts.
 It's a short route, so the parade doesn't take too long.
-After the parade, at 7:30, the band, this year the Bacon brothers, plays and there is dancing in the street.
+After the parade, the band plays and there is dancing in the street.
 You can also take part in a local pub crawl.
 There are many bars and restaurants near the area where the parade takes place.

-The parade is usually family friendly, if you're kids are mature enough for Saint Patrick's Day revelry.
+The parade is usually family friendly if your kids are mature enough for Saint Patrick's Day revelry.
 Most of the humor is just good clean fun.
 That's what Hot Springs is known for.
 Good, clean fun... a little bit weird, but fun.